aleksnavratil/afterburner/README.md

 __Q.
 How is this different from Language101.com's software?__

-A. In spirit, it's not very different, other than that their software is slightly more sophisticated than Afterburner and has a couple more features such as progress bars and study stats.
+A. In spirit, it's not very different, other than that their software is slightly more sophisticated than Afterburner and has a couple more features such as progress bars and pretty colors.
 The pedagogy and user experience is almost identical.
 The only substantial differences are as follows:

 * Cost.
 Afterburner is free, most other good language learning programs are not.